Minneapolis police chief takes on union, promises reform

 Arradondo said a thorough review of the contract is planned.
 He said the contract needs to be restructured to provide more transparency and flexibility for true reform.
 The review would look at matters such as critical incident protocols, use of force, and disciplinary protocols, including grievances and arbitration.

-He said it’s debilitating for a chief when there are grounds to terminate an officer and a third-party mechanism works to keep that person on the street.
+He said it’s debilitating for a chief when an officer does something that is grounds for termination, but the union works to keep that person on the job, and on the street.

 “This work must be transformational, but I must do it right,” Arradondo said of changes to the department.